c-neto/carlosneto.dev/blog/2025/2025-06-22-kubernetes-logs-simplified.md

             type: Directory
 ```

 Some log ingestion tools offer features to enrich logs with metadata from the log source.
 To enable this capability, in addition to configuring the tool, it is necessary to create a [ClusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) and attach it to the [Fluent Bit](https://docs.fluentbit.io/manual) pods.
-This allows the pods to request metadata from the Kubernetes API server using the metadata embedded in the log file.
-Using this metadata, [Fluent Bit](https://docs.fluentbit.io/manual) queries the Kubernetes API server to enrich the logs with additional data, such as label values, annotations, and more.
-I plan to write a separate blog post focusing solely on how to use [Fluent Bit](https://docs.fluentbit.io/manual) to ingest logs from Kubernetes. :)
+This allows the pods to request metadata from the Kubernetes API server using the metadata embedded in the log file, and enrich the log event to be shipped with additional data, such as label values, annotations, and more.
+I plan to write a separate blog post focusing solely on how to use [Fluent Bit](https://docs.fluentbit.io/manual) to ingest logs from Kubernetes :)

 ## References